+As future work, we are going to use an approach in which the tree data structure will be distributed across the processors.
+Probably this strategy can carry out an unbalanced workload of the processors and increase the runtime communication.
 A point to emphasize is that the SAT structure has nodes with a diverse number of children, and each son can cause a distance comparison.
-Therefore it is important to be able to balance the number of comparisons of distances performed in each processor.
-Then, it is desirable map the nodes of the tree among the processors considering the distance comparisons that they can be potentially performed in each subtree.
+Therefore it is important to be able to balance the number of distances comparison performed in each processor.
+Then, it is desirable to map the nodes of the tree among the processors considering the distance comparisons that they can be potentially performed in each subtree.